sagacitysite/shopware-four-columns/README.md

-# shopware-four-columns
+# Shopware Block: four columns

-A Shopware 6 plugin which adds a 4 column block for Shopping Experiences
+A Shopware 6 plugin which adds a 4 column block for Shopping Experiences.